Upcoming Election Dates & Registration Deadlines

 Poll Worker Information

-In order to be a poll worker in North Dakota:
+In order to be a poll worker in North Dakota, you must:

-- You must be registered to vote in North Dakota
+- Be registered to vote in North Dakota

 - Political affiliation required

-- You must be a resident of the precinct for the 30 days prior to the election
+- Be a resident of the precinct for the 30 days prior to the election

 - Students 16 or 17 years old who meet all other voter requirements may be appointed if they are students in good standing at a North Dakota high school

-- You must have basic computer skills, and be able to proofread materials, printed or on a screen, for accuracy
+- Have basic computer skills, and be able to proofread materials, printed or on a screen, for accuracy

-- You must be able to work the entire day
+- Be able to work the entire day

 To sign up, contact your local board of elections.